J-J-D/frontend-homework/README.md

 WAYS TO IMPROVE STILL:

-1) Sunrise and Sunset Times are in Military Time and set to timezone of the client not the time zone for the city on display
+1) Sunrise and Sunset Times are in Military Time and set to time zone of the client not the time zone for the city on display
 2) Needs a spinner while loading in case of delayed response
 3) Additional Details button could look more like a button
 4) Error Handling could be more robust and provde client more info